Digital PR for B2B services firms

 |---|---|---|---|

-| Primary output | Coverage in trade publications and podcasts | Editorial backlinks from on-topic sites | Named authority for key operators |
+| Primary output | Earned coverage in trade publications and industry podcasts | Editorial backlinks placed on topically relevant sites | Named authority attached to specific key operators |

-| Unit of work | A pitched angle with original data | A linkable asset + outreach | A sustained personal narrative |
+| Unit of work | A pitched angle carrying genuinely original data | A linkable asset paired with targeted outreach | A sustained personal narrative told over months |

-| Compounds into | Branded search + AI citation eligibility | Domain authority + referring domains | Inbound conversations from named buyers |
+| Compounds into | Branded search plus AI-citation eligibility over time | Domain authority plus a growing referring-domain count | Inbound conversations that arrive from named buyers |

-| Dependency | A founder with insight worth publishing | An asset worth citing | Willingness to be the face of the firm |
+| Dependency | A founder with insight genuinely worth publishing | An on-site asset other writers find worth citing | Willingness to be the public face of the firm |

-| When to lead with it | You need external credibility fast | Your content is already strong but untethered | The founder is ready to go on record |
+| When to lead with it | You need external credibility faster than content can build it | Your content is already strong but earns no links | The founder is finally ready to go on record |

 Digital PR by firm type